QuiltMC/rfcs/rfc/0029-community-amendment-1.md

 * Trainee Community Moderators have been defined, and new Community Moderators must go through a training period before they can graduate and become Community Moderators.
 Trainee Community Moderators do not vote on internal polls, and are not expected to handle difficult situations.
-* The process for handling internal votes has been separated out from the rest of the processes, and standardized.
+* The process for handling internal votes has been separated out from the rest of the processes and standardized.
 This allows for a consistent voting process regardless of what's being voted on, while still allowing for extra closing, failing and passing conditions as required.
 Failing conditions also override passing conditions, instead of the other way around.